 Cold and Flu: Contagious

-No wonder it's called the common cold -- the average child suffers between six and 10 colds per year.
-Cold symptoms -- including sore throat, cough, sneezing, and fatigue -- can last for a few days to a few weeks.
+No wonder it's called the common cold -- the average preschool and elementary child suffers between six and 10 colds per year.
+Cold symptoms -- including sore throat, runny nose, cough, sneezing, and fatigue -- can last for a few days to two weeks.

 How it spreads.
 Cold viruses reach kids via droplets in the air when a sick person coughs or sneezes.
 Kids also pick up colds through direct contact with sniffly friends or by touching germy surfaces -- like toys or classroom desks -- and then touching their face, especially their mouth or eyes.

 Prevention.
 Getting your child a yearly flu vaccine is the best way to prevent the flu.
 You can also reduce her risk of cold or flu by teaching her to wash her hands frequently with soap and warm water.
 Children should also learn to avoid close contact and sharing food and utensils with other people.
 They also need to avoid putting their hands and other non-food items in their mouth.

 Treatment.
 While there's no cure for a cold, you can make your child more comfortable when she has one.
 Give her acetaminophen for pain and plenty of fluids.
 Salt water gargles can ease a sore throat and steam helps clear congestion.
 If cold symptoms are accompanied by a high fever, severe muscle aches, and exhaustion, your child may have the flu.
 Talk to her doctor about other ways to ease symptoms.

 Hand, foot, and mouth disease is a common viral illness that most often affects babies and children under age 5.
 Symptoms include fever, mouth sores, and skin rash.